Audit Log

 GDPR / compliance

-A subject-access export collects all audit entries for a given user in both JSON and CSV, supporting data-subject access requests and "right to be forgotten" audit trails.
+A subject-access export collects all audit entries for a given user in both JSON and CSV, supporting data-subject access requests and audit trails for privacy compliance.